Skip to content

 • Vitamin D: Vitamin D is important for the immune system and overall energy production.
 A low vitamin D level can contribute to fatigue and susceptibility to illnesses.

-• Blood sugar: Stress can increase blood sugar levels because cortisol boosts the body's glucose output.
+• Blood sugar: Stress can increase blood sugar because cortisol boosts the body's glucose output.
 Prolonged elevated blood sugar can indicate chronic stress.

 • Thyroid values (TSH, T3, T4): Since the